sudara/recipes/teri-chicken.md

 2. Put onions and marinade in dish
 3. Put an extra 1/2 cup water in dish
 4. Arrange pieces skin side up

-### Sauce

-If you want a nice thick glaze sauce (also good for BBQ glaze), bring the marinade to boil for 2 min with:

-* A tablespoon of cornstarch first mixed in a 1/3 cup of cold water until no lumps remain

-Taste and adjust the sweet / sour / salty.

 ### Serve